knuesel/callisto/lib/handlers.typ

 //
 // - Math handlers must accept a 'block' argument (true for block equations).
 //
-// - The "source-generic" handler (used by the default code cell source
+// - The "source-code-generic" handler (used by the default raw cell and
-//   and raw cell source handlers) takes a 'lang' argument.
+//   code input handlers) takes a 'lang' argument.
 //
 // - The "stream" handler gets a 'name' argument for the stream name
 //   ("stdout" or "stderr").
 //
 // - The "error" handler gets 'name' and 'traceback' arguments.
 //
-// - The "rich-object" handler gets 'metadata', 'type' and
+// - The "attachment" handler gets 'metadata', 'type' and
 //   'subhandler-args' arguments.
 //
 // When defining a handler, the user can choose to add an '..args' sink if